-Distribution in Mojave Desert/Habitat: P. eatonii has a patchy distribution in the Mojave Desert mostly associated with plateaus and mountain ranges, such as Pine Valley Mountain in Utah, the Spring Mountains of Nevada, and New York and San Bernardino mountains in California, where it inhabits rocky slopes and canyons from 1000 m to >1600 m (SEINet 2020).
-P. palmeri inhabits creosotebush scrub to pinyon-juniper woodland, growing in washes, canyon floors, and along roadsides from 1100 m - 2300 m (Baldwin et al. 2002).
-P. parryi has extremely limited range in the Mojave Desert only occurring near St. George, Utah (SEINet 2020), where it grows in the Navajo sandstone canyons and hillsides from 700 m to 1200 m in elevation (TCE pers. obs).
-P. pseudospectabilis is strongly distributed in the Sonoran Desert of Arizona and grading into the eastern Mojave Desert through Utah, Nevada and eastern California toward the Baker Sink.
+Distribution in Mojave Desert/Habitat: Penstemon eatonii has a patchy distribution in the Mojave Desert mostly associated with plateaus and mountain ranges, such as Pine Valley Mountain in Utah, the Spring Mountains of Nevada, and New York and San Bernardino mountains in California, where it inhabits rocky slopes and canyons from 1000 m to >1600 m (SEINet 2020).
+Penstemon palmeri inhabits creosotebush scrub to pinyon-juniper woodland, growing in washes, canyon floors, and along roadsides from 1100 m - 2300 m (Baldwin et al. 2002).
+P. parryi has extremely limited range in the Mojave Desert only occurring near St. George, Utah (SEINet 2020), where it grows in the Navajo sandstone canyons and hillsides from 700 m to 1200 m in elevation (T. Esque, pers. obs.).
+Penstemon pseudospectabilis is strongly distributed in the Sonoran Desert of Arizona and grading into the eastern Mojave Desert through Utah, Nevada and eastern California toward the Baker Sink.
 It grows in rocky washes, canyons, and creosote scrub from 100 m to 1400 m (Wetherwax and Holmgren 2012).

 Flower color and shape: P. eatonii has a scarlet red corolla that is the narrowest among those discussed here.
-P. palmeri are purple to pink on a lighter background, with distinct nectar guides, and vestibular (having a wide opening – presumably to accommodate bees; Wilson et al. 2004).
+Penstemon palmeri are purple to pink on a lighter background, with distinct nectar guides, and vestibular (having a wide opening – presumably to accommodate bees; Wilson et al. 2004).
 P. parry is day-glow pink with a narrower flower than P. pseudospectabilis.
 The flowers of P. pseudospectabilis are variable ranging from combination pink and white to pink to solid bright red with a tubular to trumpet shape.
 They are slightly globose, more similarly to P. palmeri in overall form.

 Pollinator use: Bees are the principal pollinators of many penstemons (Lange and Scott 1999), and P. palmeri is strongly adapted to pollination by large-bodied bees.
 Anthophora urbana uses this species in south-central Utah (Carril et al. 2018).
 Besides being purple and vestibular, it is the only odoriferous penstemon, emitting an intoxicatingly sweet scent that is attractive to bees (Thomson et al. 2000; Wilson et al. 2004).
 Nectaring Bombus, Xylocopa, and various anthophorine bees pollinate this species (Wilson et al. 2004).
 At the Nevada National Security Site (formerly Nevada Test Site), the bees Ashmeadiella australis Cockerell, Lasioglossum hyalinum, L. incompletum Crawford, and L. nevadense visit Palmer’s penstemon (Allred 1969).
 Bee visitors to other Penstemon spp. at the site include Lasioglossum incompletum, L. microlepoides, Halictus tripartitus, and Lasioglossum sisymbrii (Allred 1969).
-P. palmeri is not known to be visited by hummingbirds (Thomson et al. 2000), although it seems unlikely they would not visit on occassion.
+Penstemon palmeri is not known to be visited by hummingbirds (Thomson et al. 2000), although it seems unlikely they would not visit on occasion.

 While P. pseudospectabilis is also capable of self-pollination (Lange and Scott 1999), this species, as well as P. parryi and P. eatonii, have relationships with many pollinators.
 There is an evolutionary trend among Penstemon species from bee toward bird pollination, which manifests with an increasingly narrower, redder corolla, greater production of nectar sugar, and the loss of the exserted lower lip (Castellanos et al. 2004; Wilson et al. 2004).
-P. pseudospectabilis is pollinated by Anthophora, Bombus, and Osmia, as well as honeybees (Apis mellifera), cactus bees (Lasioglossum spp.) and sweat bees (Halictus spp.; Lange and Scott 1999; Lange et al. 2000).
-P. pseudospectabilis traits are at the center of the pollination syndrome spectrum and are visited by hummingbirds as well as bees (Lange and Scott 1999).
+Penstemon pseudospectabilis is pollinated by Anthophora, Bombus, and Osmia, as well as honeybees (Apis mellifera), cactus bees (Lasioglossum spp.) and sweat bees (Halictus spp.; Lange and Scott 1999; Lange et al. 2000).
+Penstemon pseudospectabilis traits are at the center of the pollination syndrome spectrum and are visited by hummingbirds as well as bees (Lange and Scott 1999).
 Closer to the hummingbird end of the bee-to-hummingbird pollinator spectrum, P. eatonii also hosts a great variety of bee pollinators.
 Carril et al. (2018) documented 51 native bee species across 20 genera that visited P. eatonii.